Forex Trading Ireland

 When you assume a short position in a currency pair, you sell the base currency, expecting it to depreciate (decline in price) in the future, allowing you to buy it at a later date but at a lower price.

 When you decide on your position size, a term you will hear is “lot.”
 Lots are standardised position sizes for currencies.
 The forex market gives you the flexibility to trade according to your means and risk profile.
 The standard size for a lot is 100,000 units of the base currency.
-There also are mini and micro lot sizes that contain 10,000 and 1,000 units of the base currency, respectively.
+There also are mini, micro and nano lot sizes that contain 10,000, 1,000 and 100 units of the base currency, respectively.